top of page

 When a dog is diagnosed to have a luxating patella, we automatically assume surgery is needed.

-Note that only 50% of luxating patellas need to be repaired.
-It is important to know if the surgery is warranted, which your dog will tell you.
-What is a luxating patella?
-Patellar luxation occurs when the dog's kneecap (patella) is dislocated from its normal anatomic position in the groove of the thigh bone (femur).
-A dislocated kneecap is one of the most prevalent knee joint abnormalities in dogs.
-This condition is congenital and certainly hereditary.
-Your vet is able to diagnosis a luxatting patella and what grade it is.
-Grades (grades do not define if surgery is warranted): -the patella can be manually luxated but returns to the normal position immediately -the patella luxates spontaneously and remains dislocated until the dog extends the joint and moves the leg in the opposite direction -the patella is permanently located outside of the groove and does not move; this can cause an odd walk and possible deformity of the leg over time.
+-if the dog is back to normal then he/she more likely sprained or strained the leg.
+Grades (grades do not define if surgery is warranted but instead the type): -the patella can be manually luxated but returns to the normal position immediately -the patella luxates spontaneously and remains dislocated until the dog extends the joint and moves the leg in the opposite direction -the patella is permanently located outside of the groove and does not move; this can cause an odd walk and possible deformity of the leg over time.
 Surgery is recommended if arthritis is occurring.
 Symptoms that warrant surgery (remember that dogs have a high pain tolerance.
 At the end of the day it is how your dog manages his leg that will tell you how to proceed.) · Limping, skipping · Carrying/holding the leg up. · Inability to bend the knee · Swelling/arthritis · Loss of muscle mass (this is evidence that the leg is favored though you may not witness it)

 The surgical procedure usually involves carving out a deeper groove in the end of the femur so the patella will remain in the groove with movement.
 A ligament may also need to be cut in some cases. *See graphic at the end of this page.